AiwNexT/Reactive-coroutines/README.md

-# RC
+# RC: reactive coroutines

-Reactive coroutines library for easy async operations management
+RC is a lightweight Android library built for better asynchronous operations management.
+It is like ReaciveX, but less complicated and built on Kotlin coroutines.